mika-s/RandomPerson/RandomPersonCli/Readme.md

 years in general.

 #### Low
-Smallest year that the random person can be born in, if `SetYearManually` is set to true and `SetUsingAge` is set to false.
+Smallest year that the random person can be born in, if `SetYearRangeManually` is set to true and `SetUsingAge` is set to false.
 If `SetUsingAge` is true, this value is the lowest age of the randomly generated person.
 E.g. `Low = 1900` means the random person can only be born after 1900, when `SetUsingAge = true`.

 #### High
-Largest year that the random person can be born in, if `SetYearManually` is set to true and `SetUsingAge` is set to false.
+Largest year that the random person can be born in, if `SetYearRangeManually` is set to true and `SetUsingAge` is set to false.
 If `SetUsingAge` is true, this value is the largest age of the randomly generated person.
 E.g. `High = 2000` means the random person can only be born before 1900, when `SetUsingAge = true`.